 A big job and question, and one to which I doubt either Seth or I will have any conclusive answers — but worth thinking about.
 Come along, shoot some questions at us, and have a good time.
 Plus, we’ll probably say some stuff about Jenny McCarthy.
 I mean, how not?

 *Second Life venue: http://slurl.com/secondlife/StellaNova/67/212/31

-Image: Jan Steen, The Crowned Orator, before 1675.Explore posts in the same categories: good public communication of science, science writing, Self-aggrandizement comment below, or link to this permanent URL from your own site.
+Image: Jan Steen, The Crowned Orator, before 1675.good public communication of science, science writing, Self-aggrandizement comment below, or link to this permanent URL from your own site.